dev-ajay-git/flask-two-tier-docker/README.md

 - Be cautious when executing SQL queries directly.
 Validate and sanitize user inputs to prevent vulnerabilities like SQL injection.

-- If you encounter issues, check Docker logs and error messages for troubleshooting.
+- If you encounter issues, check Docker logs and error messages for the troubleshooting.

 ```